ewowi/StarDocs/docs/index.md

 * [StarBase](https://github.com/ewowi/StarBase): The upstream repo containing generic functionality.
 This works right out of the box.
 StarBase can be forked to build custom applications.
 * [StarLeds](https://github.com/MoonModules/StarLeds): Fork from StarBase adding Leds specific functionality.
 (There is no notion of LEDs whatsoever in StarBase)
-* Star????: Overybody can fork StarBase and add new functionality.
+* Star????: Everybody can fork StarBase and add new functionality.

 StarMod will integrate with major IOT/network devices and applications 🚧.